 Sure, we were never going to become millionaires, however by working on average just 2 hours a day, we were able to travel full time all around cheap backpacking destinations: such as Vietnam, Thailand and Sri Lanka.

-During this period, we also spent roughly 6 months working/living in Airbnbs in Austria and Croatia.
+During this period, we also spent roughly 6 months working/living in Airbnbs in Austria, Croatia & Ireland.